 Segway X260

-Segway’s story is a fun one.
+Segway’s story is a wild one.
 The original Segway PT was created by inventor Dean Kamen using technology from his self-balancing wheelchair called iBot.
 Dean sold the company to British businessman Jimi Heselden in 2009.
 Heselden died in 2010 riding a Segway when he plunged off a cliff.

 Segway was fighting a Chinese competitor, Ninebot, claiming the company was infringing on its patents.
 Through a strange change of events, Ninebot acquired Segway in 2015.
 The company has since diversified into scooters, a go-kart, an e-moped, and dirt bikes like the X260.